bartosz-dobiasz/Reddit-Fetcher-and-Analyzer/README.md

 ### Description

 This project is designed to interact with the Reddit API to collect and analyze post data, storing it in an SQLite database.
-The application features several components, each responsible for different tasks including database management, data fetching, databases, cloud computing and visualization.
+The application features several components, each responsible for different tasks including database management, data fetching, databases and visualization.

 ### Components